Child Abuse and How Ronald S. Chapman Can Help

 First and foremost, there are professions where the adults are mandatory reporters of child abuse.
 Physicians, teachers, social workers, mental health professionals, law enforcement workers and judges who have reasonable cause to suspect neglect, abuse or abandonment are required to report their suspicions to the Department of Children and Family Services.
 Finally, those who fail to report can be charged with a 1st-degree misdemeanor and those who falsely report can be charged with a 3rd-degree felony.

 The Florida Statutes define three offenses against children:

 Child abuse – willful or threatened act resulting in physical, mental or sexual injury causing or likely to cause impairment of physical, mental or emotional health or neglect.

 - Child neglect – not meeting a child’s basic needs, including the failure to provide adequate health care, supervision, clothing, nutrition, housing as well as their physical, emotional, social, educational and safety needs.

 - Aggravated child abuse – torturing, cruelly punishing or caging a child or abuse that causes a permanent disability or disfigurement.

 Child Abuse Sentences

-Firstly, child abuse punishments can range from a third-degree felony with up to five years in prison to a second-degree felony with up to 15 years in prison.
+Firstly, child abuse punishments can range from a third-degree felony with up to five years in prison for a second-degree felony with up to 15 years in prison.
 Additionally, charges vary depending on prior criminal history and the circumstances of the abuse.
 Please note that if you are charged with abuse, your child may be placed in foster care or with a relative during the trial since your custody rights can be removed by the court.
 Finally, if found guilty, your child may not be returned at all.